Nesvilab/FragPipe/docs/tutorial_glyco.md

 and quantitation methods.
 See below for more details on the best workflow to choose.
 Loading a workflow sets the parameters to good base settings, but individual parameters may need to be updated for your analysis (described in [this section](https://fragpipe.nesvilab.org/docs/tutorial_glyco.html#customize-the-search-settings-in-msfragger-and-philosopher)).
-**Please note: workflows come with a default set of mouse glycans.
-Don't forget to load a different glycan database that is appropriate for your analysis!**
+**Please note: workflows come with a default set of human glycans.
+Don't forget to load a glycan database that is appropriate for your analysis!**

 Workflows (organized by category):
 **Basic Workflows** (template settings for different glycan types, activation types, and offset or open search)